tehami02/webscrapperDjango/readme.md

 ## Open your web browser and go to http://127.0.0.1:8000/ to access the web scraper.

 Enter a city name and click the "Scrape" button to retrieve property data.
 The scraped data will be stored in the MongoDB database.
+Collection will be created automatically , just specify DB_NAME and MONGODB_URI correctly.

 ![Screenshot (341)](https://github.com/tehami02/webscrapperDjango/assets/93815993/5b6f8359-a40f-4754-8031-297e615802a2)

 ## WAIT FOR 10 to 20 Seconds